i365dev/LetterDrop/README.md

 The next step is to add more features to LetterDrop.

+- Improvments
+  - [ ] Add the unit tests.
+  - [ ] Add the email template.
+  - [ ] Track the email open rate.
+  - [ ] Support more third-party email services like SendGrid, Mailgun, etc.
 - [ ] Support the mulit-tenant feature.
 - [ ] Add the landing page.